 There’s a new restaurant joining the growing trend for additive manufacturing in restaurant and food services.
-This time around, the restaurant is a partnership between Byflow and chef Jan Smink due to open in the town of Wolvega.
-The venue will be the Netherlands’ first full-time 3D printed food restaurant.
+This time around, the restaurant is a partnership between Byflow and chef Jan Smink due to open in the Netherlands.

 The new building is, as of yet, not ready and even the name is not set in stone.
 The name and website will be revealed in May, at which point on guests will be lining up.
 The eventual premises used to be the site of a branch of the Dutch bank ING.
 Smink is hoping that it will provide a unique dining experience that takes advantage of 3D printing technology.